eurunuela/python_course_package/CONTRIBUTING.md

 ```
 make html
 ```
-from the `docs` directory in your local `python_course` repository.
+from the `docs` directory in your local `workout_analysis` repository.
 You should then be able to access the rendered files in the `docs/_build` directory, and view them in your browser.

-Most of `python_course`'s documentation is written in restructuredText, rather than Markdown.
+Most of `workout_analysis`'s documentation is written in restructuredText, rather than Markdown.
 Among many other differences, restructuredText allows a great deal of flexibility in how section headings are defined.
 For consistency, we have adopted the following standard for our section headings: